If you grew up in the 60s and 70s you probably learned these life lessons rarely taught today

 2. Actions have consequences (and no one will bail you out)

-If you got in trouble at school, you didn’t come home to parents blaming the teacher.
-You came home to parents asking, “What did you do?”
+If a kid got in trouble at school, they didn’t come home to parents blaming the teacher.
+They came home to parents asking, “What did you do?”

 Accountability was a given.
 There was no special treatment, no “my kid can do no wrong” attitude.
-You learned quickly that your choices—good or bad—had real-world consequences.
+Children learned quickly that their choices—good or bad—had real-world consequences.

 Lesson: Taking ownership of your actions is a cornerstone of maturity.